GiuliaTeggi/serverless-notes-app/README.md

-# Serverless Todo App
+# Serverless Notes App

-A todo application with auth0 authentication built on AWS using the serverless framework.
+A notes application with auth0 authentication built on AWS using the serverless framework.